 **West Region – Help Line 1-877-491-2720, email: firstname.lastname@example.org

-College Enrollment at UConn for Affected Hurricane Maria, Irma or Harvey Students
+College Enrollment at Connecticut State Colleges and Universities (CSCU) and UConn for Affected Hurricane Maria, Irma or Harvey Students

 • Students impacted by Hurricane Maria, Hurricane Irma or Hurricane Harvey who are interested in enrolling at UConn should contact UConn Admissions at mailto:email@example.com or call 860-486-3137.